dynatrace-wwse/bizobs-journey-simulator/docs/3-concepts.md

 ```

 ### Action Required
-Review the generated prompts and click **"Process Check"** to validate the configuration.
+Review the generated prompts and click **"Process Response & Continue"** to validate the configuration.

 ## Step 4: Process Validation & Checks